 Aging: Twenty months in barrel

-Hand-harvested, estate-grown, organic Monte Bello grapes; whole cluster pressed; fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; oak from barrel fermentation and aging; minimum effective sulfur for this wine (25 ppm at the press, 39 ppm over the course of aging); bottled without filtration.
+Hand-harvested, estate-grown, organic Monte Bello grapes; whole cluster pressed; fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; oak from barrel fermentation and aging; minimum effective sulfur for this wine (35 ppm at juice barrel down, 55 ppm over the course of aging); bottled without filtration.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 See all food pairing recipes we have created specifically for this wine.See pairings